nikitakapitan/modelcraft/README.md

 ## Quick Start

+All you need is to:
+1. open google colab
+2. install this repo
+3. import widget
+4. custimize the config
-You only need to launch it, select the model, select the dataset and hit the button "SAVE✅"
+5. hit the button "SAVE✅" and run the training.

 ### Prerequisites